gaozhanting/DictAssistantApp/DataBases/README.md

 3. Download an App from:
 * https://github.com/jjgod/mac-dictionary-kit/files/4176459/DictUnifier.zip

 4. Open DictUnifier App, and drag the dictionary tar bz2 format files download from step 1 into DicuUnifier, waiting it to process.
-When done, reopen built-in Dictionary App, open Perferences, and the dict is located at last!
+When done, reopen built-in Dictionary App, open Perferences, and the dict is located at last

 5. My App is always using the first ordered dictionary to do translation, even when running, you can reselect the first dictionary in built-in Dictionary App Preferences.